Siroz555/CaribouStonks/README.md

 - /stonks > Display prices and other information simply anywhere.
 - /cariboustonks heldItemCustomization <mainHand/offHand>: Customize the appearance of Held Item.
 - /cariboustonks resetDiana: Reset Mythological Ritual Waypoints.

 ---

+### Release & Update Policy

+* Major features → shipped on the **master** branch first.
+* Bug fixes → backported to 1.21.5 when safe.
+* Small QoL features may be added to both branches.

+---